 Next, note the cholesterol count.
 Plant foods don’t contain cholesterol, so if you see anything greater than “0” next to cholesterol, that’s a clue to reread the ingredient list and check for hidden animal products.

-What should you not worry about?
-Don’t worry about the protein!
+Protein: Don’t worry about the protein!
 If you eat a whole-food, plant-based diet, you will naturally get all the protein you need, without having to think about it.
-Remember, the fewer packaged/labeled foods you eat the better, but if you follow these simple guidelines and find your go-to brands, it will make healthy eating a whole lot easier.

 To most consumers, all three types of claims look pretty similar, particularly the first two.
 Here are the technical descriptions of both: